 This Lower Dimbula Ceylon orange pekoe tea from the Kenilworth Garden is considered one of the finest Ceylon teas available.
 It is manufactured using the traditional rolling table.
 Long wiry leaves give a full-bodied copper-gold-coloured infusion and a smokey, almost oaky taste.
 Kenilworth..

 This tea is a top-speciality FOP (finest orange pekoe) and a true rarity.
-It comes from central highlands south of Kandy in the Dimbula district of Sri Lanka, and has fine needle-shaped leaves with many silvery tips.
-The taste is highly aromatic and spicy with a unique quality similar..
+It comes from the low growing region of Sabaragamuwa District of Sri Lanka, and has fine needle-shaped leaves with many silvery tips.
+The taste is highly aromatic and spicy with a unique quality similar to ..

 This is true serendipity, meaning a happy discovery: Serendip was one of the names originally given to Sri Lanka (Ceylon) and one fully deserved by Char Ceylon Supreme.
 It is highgrown in the mountains of Sri Lanka which reach upto 5000 feet.
 The dry wind blows during the plucking season result..

 Whole leaf Lower Dimbula Ceylon tea - perhaps the best known tea of all - in a pyramid tea bag.
 Long wiry leaves give a full-bodied, oaky taste and a copper-coloured infusion.
 Perfect with milk or without.

 The tea bags are made from soilon - a corn starch which is biodegradable.

 Ceylon teas are rich, golden and can be pleasantly harsh.
 The stronger and darker qualities are from the lower tea growing regions.
 The golden yellow coloured teas are from the high growing areas over 1000 metres in altitude.
 Ceylon teas are a common ingredient in English breakfast teas, added to give extra strength.